 The runaround from your insurer is exactly what you don’t need when you’re in poor enough health to be filing a health insurance claim.
 For many people expecting to get benefits to help them through a sickness, injury, or disability, however, the runaround is exactly what they get.
 The insurer denies the claim, or doesn’t respond to the claim, or decides that the amount due under the policy is considerably less than what you have claimed.
 In the mean time, your finances are shot, you can’t get the medical or rehabilitation services you need, and your life is spinning out of control with anxiety and dread.
 In the worst case, your life may literally be on the line, waiting for the treatment you need to survive.

-If they still fail to respond reasonably, a successful bad faith claim may produce damages far in excess of what you originally claimed under the policy.
+A successful bad faith claim may produce damages far in excess of what you originally claimed under the policy.
 In some cases, you might be able to recover punitive damages and attorney fees, not to mention some compensation for that anxiety and emotional distress that dominated your life while you waited for the insurer to pay your claim.

 What Amounts to Bad Faith in Handling Health Insurance Claims?

 There is no limit to the number and type of actions that a health insurer can take that may amount to bad faith.
 The key is whether the insurer is acting legitimately—in good faith—or is simply abusing its superior position to minimize the amount of money it pays out on the claim.
-One common example of health insurance bad faith is the insurer using your dire need to coerce you into accepting less money than is actually due under the policy.
+One common example of insurance bad faith is the insurer using your dire need to coerce you into accepting less money than is actually due under the policy.

 “Post-claim underwriting” is another common tactic for avoiding claims.
 Rather than investigating your application thoroughly before issuing the policy, the insurer may wait until a claim is filed then examine your application, looking for grounds to void the policy, for example by claiming a pre-existing condition that wasn’t disclosed on the application.